This post may contain affiliate links. Please read my disclosure policy for details.

 Variations

-- Substitute the almond milk with dairy milk or any other type of milk.
+- Swap almond milk for dairy milk or any other milk of your choice.

-- To make it vegan, it’s quite easy, just swap the yogurt for a plant-based alternative.
-Biscoff cookies and Biscoff spread are naturally vegan as they’re free from milk, eggs and any animal products.
+- To make them vegan, just replace the yogurt with a plant-based alternative.
+Biscoff cookies and spread are naturally vegan!

 Best containers to store